Feanor-19/Language/README.md

 ### Main idea

-Programs written in this programming language try to look like crazy recipes of some carzy dish.
+Programs written in this programming language try to look like crazy recipes of some crazy dish.
 "Crazy" means that there is no list of ingredients in the beginning, or some other common sense things, which one can usually find in real-life recipes.
 So, the programmer plays the role of the author of a recipe, and the processor (SPU) - of the chef, who is going to cook it.
 That's why most of the verbs in the text of the program must be read in the imperative mood.

 ### Some notes and details